 Electric bikes (or e-bikes) have exploded into the market in recent years.
 And there’s one for everyone – from the adventurous mountain biker to the city commuter.

-Indeed they are the helpful, eco-friendly transport option.
+E-bikes are the helpful, eco-friendly transport option.

 History of electric bikes

 The electric bike can be traced back to the 1890s.
 But it’s only since 2007 that e-bikes have been making their mark on the transport industry.

 And now, in cities all over the world, you’ll see them zooming up and down bike lanes and on mountain bike tracks.